hsigeman/findZX/README.md

     snakemake -s workflow/findZX --configfile config/config.yml --cores 1 -R all -k --use-conda

+*--cores* specifies the maximum number of threads snakemake is allowed to use.
+For the test dataset, 1 core is enough.
+For analyses of larger datasets you will want to modify this setting according to your computer specifications.

 *-R* specifies which rule to run, in this case it is rule "all" which tells snakemake to generate all findZX output files.

 *-k* specifies that other jobs should continue even if one job fails.
 Can be omitted.

 *--configfile* specifies the [configuration file](#test_config) where data paths and settings are listed

+*--use-conda* tells snakemake to install the needed software for each rule in separate conda environments (see [above](#installation))

 #### findZX-synteny